albedo-engine/albedo/README.md

 * Easy to use
 * Fast
 * Oriented for real-time visualization
+* As close as [wgpu](https://github.com/gfx-rs/wgpu) as possible for integration

-Albedo **isn't** and will **never** be a game engine.
+Albedo **isn't** a game engine.
 It's designed to be a rendering framework made for real-time visualization.
 It's possible to use as the rendering module for a game, but that's not the use case why it was designed.

 ## Features